vonkanehoffen/location-track-test/README.md

 - Location tracking works for both platforms on dev builds
 - FG service notification on Android displaying
-- Still need to check real world perf in bg + locked
+- Works real world on Android
-- Maps installed
+- URQL in task works + plots back on map.
-- NEXT: Plot GPS from local storage on map
+- NEXT: offline exchanges + cache for urql